OrAshry/Work_Tracker/README.md

 ## 📝 License

 This was a personal, non-commercial project — feel free to use or improve it for learning or similar real-world needs.

+---

+🙌 Acknowledgments

+Thanks to the person who inspired this — for sharing a real-world challenge that pushed me to build something meaningful.